 – Commissioner Steffanie Musich, Minneapolis Park and Recreation Board

-– Commissioner Nelson Inz, Minneapolis Public School Board
+– Commissioner Nelson Inz, Minneapolis Public School Board (Invited)

 We will host the annual event via Zoom.
 NENA will welcome each elected official and then break-out into discussion rooms.
 A NENA Board member will host a community conversation with a single elected official.
 You will be able to visit multiple break-out rooms.